 The professional Development Committee develops conference educational programs.
 It provides continuing and periodic forums for the exchange of experience, information, and ideas among members.
 The committee shall be responsible for identifying needs and providing ongoing educational programs to keep members informed on issues relating to the management of the construction process.

-The Regional Chapters Committee serve as mentors to current chapter leaders and as judges for the Chapter of the Year Awards.
+The Chapter Relations Committee serves as mentors to current chapter leaders and as judges for the Chapter of the Year Awards.
 It identifies and prioritizes topics for Chapter Leader education and development and Chapter Leaders Meetings.

 Standards of Practice Committee